shimst3r/exercism-talk/exercismpresentation.md

 # I am working as an **infrastructure engineer** at real.digital[^1].

-^ If you are interested in DevOps and want to work with Go, I am happy to answer all your questions.
+^ :up: If you are interested in DevOps and want to work with Go, I am happy to answer all your questions.

 ---